Staff Education and Development Certificate Programs

 - One-on-one consultation: After completing the required coursework, schedule a one-on-one consultation with an EH&S specialist to discuss integrating basic health and safety principles into your workplace.
 To schedule, contact the EH&S Safety Training Manager, (858) 822-5974.

-- Request your certificate: Request your certificate by sending a list of the courses you have taken (with dates of completion) together with EH&S interview documention to Staff Education and Development, Mail Code 0922 or via e-mail.
+- Request your certificate: Request your certificate by sending a list of the courses you have taken (with dates of completion) together with EH&S interview documentation to Staff Education & Development, Mail Code 0922 or via e-mail.
 A copy may be placed in your employee file as a permanent record of your attendance in staff development activities.
-You can review your training history at Enrollment Central or Blink MyTraining.
+You can review your training history at UC Learning Center or Blink MyTraining.

 - Note: The certificate indicates that you have completed the program, and it may be useful documentation when you are applying for a job.
 As in all cases, decisions about reclassification and hiring are at the discretion of the appropriate authorities according to university policies and practices.
 This certificate is encouraged, but not required to become a department safety coordinator, and completing the certificate will not automatically result in your being appointed a department safety coordinator.
 Department safety coordinators are designated by the department or work unit supervisor, manager or principal investigator.